 In a 2022 Georgia case, a county sheriff had taken special steps in the days before Halloween.
 He instructed his deputies to place signs in the yards of all registered sex offenders that read: "Stop.
 Warning!
 No trick or treat at this address!!"
 A tagline on the signs said they were a community safety message from the sheriff.
 The deputies told the registrants they could not remove the signs.

 Georgia had no Halloween sex offender statute at the time.
 Several registrants challenged the sheriff's action, seeking an injunction and damages.
 They claimed placement of the signs violated their First Amendment rights.

 The 11th Circuit Court of Appeals agreed.
 The court concluded that the sheriff's placement of the signs on private property represented compelled government speech.
 The court acknowledged the sheriff's concern about protecting children as legitimate.
 However, since the action impinged on the free speech rights of the homes' owners, the policy had to be "narrowly tailored" to achieve its purpose.
 The court found that the sheriff presented no evidence that any of the individual registrants presented a specific danger.
 There had also been no prior incident that supported his approach to notify the community.

 Have Questions About Halloween Sex Offender Laws?
 Contact an Attorney

-Regardless of the underlying offense, those labeled as "sex offenders" often must comply with a variety of laws for the rest of their lives.
-These may even include laws restricting one's participation in Halloween or other activities involving children.
+Regardless of the underlying offense, those labeled as sex offenders often must comply with a variety of laws for the rest of their lives.
+They must submit to sex offender registration.
+While on release or parole, they may be ordered to have no contact with children.
+In certain states, they must also comply with laws restricting one's participation in Halloween or other activities involving children.